-Auto/Diesel/Welding, Fire Technology, Manufacturing Technology, Pharmacy Technology
+Auto/Diesel-Electric/Welding Technology, Fire Technology, Manufacturing Technology, Pharmacy Technology

+Adjunct

+Two adjunct faculty to represent all Academic Senate divisions.
+It is recommended that one representative be from credit and one from noncredit.

 Eligibility

 Any full-time faculty member at SAC is eligible to serve as a Division Senator in the Academic Senate.
 Any adjunct faculty member at SAC is eligible to serve as an Adjunct Senator in the Academic Senate.